 What Insects Should you Leave?

 Bugs live in a unique and mysterious tiny world.
-They can either be harmless or cause discomfort to people, which is why you must know what kind of bugs live in your area before going on a bug hunt!
+They can either be harmless or cause discomfort to people, so you must know what kind of bugs live in your area before going on a bug hunt!

 Although Winton Night, a 15-year-old student, shows us how to deal with these insects, I don’t recommend it unless you know what you’re doing and have researched them, as Winton does in the video below.
 Centipede lovers in Australia.
 It looks like a lot of fun.